Getting started with your new puppy

 Dogs will chew, it's natural behaviour so teach them to chew the right things

-A Dog will chew, it's natural behavior, we don't like it when it happens to our handbags, shoes and phones so what you as an owner have to do its let them know what they can & cannot chew by directing their natural behavior where it will do the least harm to your goods & furniture.
+A Dog will chew, it's natural behaviour, we don't like it when it happens to our handbags, shoes and phones so what you as an owner have to do is let them know what they can & cannot chew by directing their natural behaviour where it will do the least harm to your goods & furniture.

 Do not give up on this be persistent.

 She will learn that (at home anyway) there are things she can chew, her stuff, and things she cannot chew, your stuff.
-If you master this before she looses her baby teeth and really starts to munch ( a Labrador can happily chew through a table leg) you will save a fortune.
+If you master this before she loses her baby teeth and really starts to munch (a Labrador can happily chew through a table leg) you will save a fortune.

 Don't get frustrated, get advice.

-Getting frustrated will make your dog believe you are displeased with her for something she may have no control over will only make the problem worse.
+Getting frustrated will make your dog believe you are displeased with her for something she may have no control over and will make the problem worse.

-There are a host of dog training and behavioral experts and advice, whatever you are facing take comfort in the fact that others have had exactly the same issue and have found a way to effectively deal with it.
+There is plenty of dog training advice available from books, websites and behavioural experts, whatever you are facing take comfort in the fact that others have had exactly the same issue and have found a way to effectively deal with it.

-The following links are provided as a starter to help solve any training or behavioral issues you may have.
+The following links are provided as a starter to help solve any training or behavioural issues you may have.

 Known as the 'Dog Whisperer' from his very popular TV series Cesar is regarded by many as one of the best dog trainers in the world, his focus is on training the owner to learn from the dog.